 5 Awesome SEO Tips & Tricks

 If you search online for SEO tips and tricks a lot of what you see is things we’ve already covered in this tutorial.
 Essentially they are SEO basics and things to know, not actual tips and tricks.
 I wanted to give a little icing on the cake for those of you brave enough and patient enough to make it through this entire course by offering some actual SEO tricks and tips you won’t find many places.
 So let’s dive in.

 Indexing Your Pages Quickly

 Now and again you are bound to have some indexing troubles.
 Google might be slow to index your pages, or maybe just not index a page at all.
 Why.. who knows!
 A very simple trick is to use Google’s own Fetch as Google Tool to get your pages indexed with a few minutes.

-Make sure you are logged into Google Search Console (formerly Webmaster Tools) then go here https://www.google.com/webmasters/tools/googlebot-fetch enter the URL and submit.
-In about 10 minutes your URL should be in Google’s index.
-If it doesn’t show up within an hour, there is a problem.
+Make sure you are logged into Google Search Console (formerly Webmaster Tools) then go to the URL Inspection Tool, enter the URL and submit.
+You can then “Request Indexing” and your URL will be added to the indexing queue.
 If this tool doesn’t get you in the Index almost nothing will so there may be some sort of page error or site error that’s causing indexing problems.

 Find Great Backlink Opportunities

 This trick requires access to a paid Keysearch plan but it is highly effective so I wanted to include it.
 What this trick does, is use your competitors to find link opportunities for your web page.
 Here’s how to do it.
 Goto Keysearch’s Backlink Checker under the Competitive Analysis section.